 In special situations, you may be entitled to seek punitive damages if the person who injured you acted in a flagrantly reckless way.
 Punitive damages are meant to punish the defendant.
 The threshold for seeking punitive damages high.
 You should consult with an experienced Las Vegas personal injury attorney to understand if you may be entitled to demand punitive damages.

 Did you sustain broken bones in a Las Vegas car accident?
 Was someone else at fault?
-If so, the Las Vegas car accident attorneys at Sam & Ash, LLP may be able to help you seek the money you need to put your life back together.
+If so, the Las Vegas injury attorneys at Sam & Ash Injury Law may be able to help you seek the money you need to put your life back together.

 We understand the ways in which a broken bone injury can disrupt your life and cause loss of income and financial burden.
 We are committed to helping people who have been injured through no fault of their own get the compensation to which they’re entitled.